Hans van Mourik Broekman: Principal of Liverpool College

-In March 2024 Broekman announced in a letter to the schools governing body that he would be stepping down as the Principal after over 16 years of running the school.
+In March 2024, Broekman announced in a letter to the school's governing body that he would step down as Principal after over 16 years of running the school.
 He announced in the letter that he will go on to be the lay school Chaplin for schools in the Holy Family Catholic Multi Academy Trust.
 He officially left Liverpool College at the end of August 2024.

 Personal life

 Broekman lives in Liverpool with his family, and currently serves on the council of the University of Liverpool as vice president.
-Broekman also gives talks at events on education.
-He has written 3 books about his time being a Head Teacher.
+Broekman also gives talks at events on education and has written 3 books about his time being a head teacher.

+Later in life he began working as a chaplain at a catholic college/high school in the Wirral.